AbdulrazzakTamim/abdulrazzaktamim.github.io/_publications/paper3.md

 Our findings reveal important tensions in refugee assistance programs.
 While housing subsidies achieved proximate goals of improving shelter quality and reducing rental burden, they failed to generate sustained improvements in living standards.

 These results suggest that assistance delivery mechanisms matter: 70% of refugee respondents stated they would have preferred direct cash transfers, which may be less observable to neighbors and generate less resentment.
-The findings also highlight the risk of aid redistribution—both formal (reduced food assistance) and informal (household recomposition)—which can dilute program benefits.
+The findings also highlight the risk of aid redistribution -- both formal (reduced food assistance) and informal (household recomposition)—which can dilute program benefits.